jonko0493/JonkoDesu/content/project/2.loopy-suite/en.md

     value: 'summary_large_image'
 ---

-The Loopy Suite is a suite of full-fledged editors for the Haruhi Suzumiya games.
+The Loopy Suite is a set of full-fledged editors for the Haruhi Suzumiya games.

 ## Serial Loops
 <center>